tinfungster/Project_Euler/README.md

-# Project_Euler
+# Project Euler!
-I solve Project Euler problems.
+I teach you how to solve Project Euler problems, step by step.